VanVleet sets Raptors mark with 54 in 123-108 win at Orlando - WHIZ News

 Orlando, which has lost 12 of 14, tried almost every guard on its roster against the 6-foot-1 VanVleet with little to no success.
 He had three 3-pointers from at least 30 feet and hit a trio of catch-and-shoot 3s in transition.

+“I knew after my first (3-point) shot went in I was going to shoot the ball well,” VanVleet said.
+“I just tried to keep my foot on the gas and my teammates did a great job of finding me and screening for me.
+Once I hit like the fifth one, I knew it would be a good night for me.”

-VanVleet equaled the franchise record of 52 points with a layup with 4:45 to play and then set the new mark on another layup with 3:46 left.
+The 26-year-old VanVleet equaled the franchise scoring record on a basket with 4:45 to play and then set the new mark on a layup with 3:46 left.

+“He legit was like, `Ya’ll keep playing,’” Lowry said.
+“It wasn’t forced to him; it was in rhythm and in the flow of the game.
+He’s just a hard-working, young kid from Rockford, Illinois, and everyone knows how I feel about him.
+He’s just a winner.”

 Nikola Vucevic had 21 points and 18 rebounds for the Magic.
 Evan Fournier scored 12 of Orlando’s first 14 points and finished with 21.
-Rookie guard Cole Anthony chipped in with 16 points and seven rebounds.
+Rookie guard Cole Anthony added 16 points and seven rebounds.

-The teams were playing for a second straight game after squaring off Sunday in Tampa — the Raptors’ temporary home.
-Toronto won that game, 115-102, behind 30 points from Pascal Siakam to break a three-game losing streak.

-VanVleet almost single-handedly gave the Raptors a 64-60 halftime lead with his torrid long-range shooting.
-He missed his first shot of the night — a 9-foot jumper — and then drilled his next four 3-pointers.
-He added a fifth 3 late in the first quarter and then drilled three more from beyond the arc in the second.
-He set Raptors season highs for points in a quarter (17 in the first) and a half (28 in the first).

 TOWN HALLS